annaesvensson/yellow-gallery/README.md

 ## How to show image captions

 Image captions can be configured in the language settings.
 Open file `system/extensions/yellow-language.ini` and add a new line for each image.
 A line consists of file name and description.
+The image caption is displayed when you click on an image or use a screen reader.

 ## Examples